 Even if you’re not a thrill seeker, you’ll find plenty to keep you entertained at Carowinds.
 A variety of live shows are presented throughout the day at venues all over the park.
 The lineup changes each year with new musical productions, shows featuring Peanuts characters, concerts and performances by Cirque Imagine, Carowinds’ own acrobatic troupe.

-In 2014, Carowinds brought on board an executive chef, elevating its dining options with foodie favorites like hand-breaded chicken fingers, locally sourced sausage, rotisserie chicken, house-smoked brisket, pulled pork, ribs and wings and its own Carowinds Sweet Tea Barbecue Sauce and Copperhead Strike Hot Sauce.
+In recent years, Carowinds brought on board an executive chef, elevating its dining options with foodie favorites like hand-breaded chicken fingers, locally sourced sausage, rotisserie chicken, house-smoked brisket, pulled pork, ribs and wings and its own Carowinds Sweet Tea Barbecue Sauce and Copperhead Strike Hot Sauce.

 Other Stuff to Know